loudelmanaloto/docker-activity/README.md

 - **Solution:** Make sure the container is still running (`docker ps`).
 If not, restart it or check the logs with `docker logs my-app-container`.

 ---

+## Submission

+-Do a video recording of your step-by-step proces.
+-Make sure your face is also captured when doing the recording -Upload said video recording on google drive and make sure that it is shared to me or anyone with link.
+-Upload the pdf file containing the link of your recorded video.

+---